Kaiserd345/educational_projects/README.md

 # educational_projects
-Repo with my educational projects;
+Repo with my educational projects from DAN IT course;

 #homework1
 Simple static page;